-\begin{quote} The Wikimedia Foundation again does not play a big part in those conversations [regarding who is in charge of maintaining the software].
-My understanding is that the community itself organizes around maintaining these goals, and the volunteer chooses to step down.
-For maintenance of the tool, they would usually ask somebody else to step up and take that role, and there are at times they are just groups of people who are maintaining a state of tools because they have been around, and they know the tech a little bit, so there's always self-organization there.
+\begin{quote} The Wikimedia Foundation does not play a big part in those conversations [regarding who is in charge of maintaining the software].
+My understanding is that the community itself organizes around maintaining these goals, when the volunteer chooses to step down.
+For maintenance of the tool, they would usually ask somebody else to step up and take that role, and there are at times they are just groups of people who are maintaining a slate of tools because they have been around, and they know the tech a little bit, so there's always self-organization there.
 (I5) \end{quote}

 Most of our interviewees confirmed that community members would typically request technical support for FlaggedRevs through the Community Wishlist survey \cite{community_wishlist}.
-In this process, users can submit a request for support during the proposal phase, and depending on the number of votes from other community members that the request receives, the Community Tech team within WMF will work with the community to find a feasible solution before starting work.
+In this process, users can submit a request for support during the proposal phase and, depending on the number of votes from other community members the request receives, the Community Tech team within WMF will work with the community to find a feasible solution before starting work.

-That said, there are limits on the kind of requests that users can make through this process.
+There are limits on the kind of requests that users can make through this process.
 Additionally, the Community Tech team will often decline a request if they feel they cannot complete it.
-Furthermore, as the team is quite small, they can only accept a handful of small-scale requests per year.
+As the team is quite small, they can only accept a handful of small-scale requests per year.
 Software that needs a substantial code base update (i.e., more than a year of work), like FlaggedRevs, was described as being very unlikely to be worked on by the team at all \cite{community_wishlist}.
-These findings indicate that the responsibility of tool maintenance is not clear.
-Language editions using FlaggedRevs must not only ensure that they have enough reviewers to carry out reviews but must also be sure that they can access technological support.
+In this sense, responsibility for maintenance of FlaggedRevs is simply not clear.
+As a result, language editions using FlaggedRevs must not only ensure that they have enough reviewers to carry out reviews, but must also be sure that they can access technological support.
 Frequently, they could not rely on either.

-\subsubsection{Bureaucratic hurdles}
+\subsubsection{Bureaucratic hurdles.}